ppizarror/pygame-menu/README.md

 pip install pygame-menu
 ```

-Currently python 2.7+ and 3.4+ (3.4, 3.5, 3.6, 3.7) are supported.
+Currently, Python 2.7+ and 3.4+ (3.4, 3.5, 3.6, 3.7) are supported.

 ## Import

-Import of this library is similar as pygame:
+Import of this library is similar to pygame:

 ```python
 import pygameMenu